-- You're not a pack mule.
-Don't carry too much.
+- Don't carry too much.
+You're not a pack mule.
 You have to drag every ounce around all day.
 Go through your bag several times and remove all non-essentials.
 Put everything in your pockets if you can.

-- Stow it.
+- Stow your stuff.
 You'll find rental lockers both outside and inside the park gates.
 Stow dry clothing, jackets, snacks, and so forth here so you don't have to carry them around all day.
 The smallest-sized locker will hold quite a bit of stuff and it costs about the same as two fancy coffee drinks from Starbucks.

 - Don't suffer.
 Got a headache?
 Blister?
 Upset tummy?
 The First Aid Center can help.

-9 Ways to Avoid Mishaps, Mistakes and Melt Downs
+8 Ways to Avoid Mishaps, Mistakes and Melt Downs

 - Avoid a photo fail.
-Don't be shy.
 Disneyland photographers will take a photo for you with your phone or camera.
 So will character hosts, which lets everyone in your group get in the shot.
 You can also take photos of the display screens for ride photos, which is not allowed at some other theme parks.

-- Power management: Your mobile devices' batteries will last longer if you turn off your data and put them in airplane mode when you're in dead zones like Indiana Jones and Soarin'.
+- Manage your power.
+Mobile devices batteries will last longer if you turn off your data and put them in airplane mode when you're in dead zones like Indiana Jones and Soarin'.
 If you eat in a table service restaurant, you can ask your server to plug in for you.
 If all else fails, stop taking photos and get a Photo Pass from a Disneyland photographer instead.
 You can also take a mobile charger with you.

 - Check your food receipts.
 They sometimes have discount coupons at the bottom that can save you money on purchases.